 Most organizations consume deliverables and services from third party vendors, from deliveries to development to marketing.
 To collaborate, both businesses need to share information, systems and network access.
 These partnerships have a positive impact on the company’s ability to grow and deliver.
 However, they also pose a security risk.
-This blog post will detail how partners and third parties make corporate networks vulnerable to perpetrators and how to overcome this issue with Zero Trust Architecture.
+This blog post will detail how partners and other third parties make corporate networks vulnerable to perpetrators and how to overcome this issue by enforcing zero trust access.

-Businesses connect with external vendors for a number of reasons, including:
+Businesses connect with external vendors for a number of very legitimate reasons, including: